 Building a Glossary and Checking Terminology in Confluence

-What would you call the image on the right?
+What would you call the image below?
 A ‘drop-down list’?
 A ‘pull-down’ or ‘select list’?
 A ‘drop-box’?

 Consistent wording is key to delivering clear, readable documentation.
 But when larger groups of authors collaborate to write documentation, they tend to use different words for the same things – such as jargon, or incorrect or obsolete terms.
 This is where terminology management comes to the rescue.